Surgical approach (typical uses of lithotomy)

 - Common peroneal: compression at fibular head from stirrups/straps.

-- Femoral: stretch/compression from excessive hip flexion/abduction/external rotation; retractor pressure.
+- Femoral: stretch/compression from excessive hip flexion/abduction/external rotation, retractor pressure.

-- Sciatic: stretch with extreme hip flexion with knee extension; malpositioning.
+- Sciatic: stretch with extreme hip flexion with knee extension, malpositioning.

 - Obturator: excessive abduction or pelvic surgical factors.